go-mojito/logger-zerolog/README.md

 }
 ```

-<p align="center">Or if you want it as a secondary logger you can register it as a named router like this:</p>
+<p align="center">Or if you want it as a secondary logger you can register it as a named logger like this:</p>

 ```go
 func init() {